Nikhil-0/Nikhil-0/README.md

 💻 **Computer Science Student | Aspiring Software Engineer | AI & FinTech Enthusiast**

 I’m passionate about using **technology and data** to build intelligent systems that make finance smarter, faster, and more accessible.
-Currently exploring how **Artificial Intelligence, Machine Learning, and Financial Technology** can work together to create real-world impact.
+I am currently exploring how **Artificial Intelligence, Machine Learning, and Financial Technology** can work together to create real-world impact.

 ---